 Arrangements will be made for your case to be reviewed by a senior member of the Scottish Welfare Fund Team who was not involved in the original decision.
 The outcome of your review will be communicated in writing or by telephone:

 Crisis Grant First Tier Reviews will be dealt with within 2 working days.

 Community Care Grant First Tier Reviews will be dealt with within 15 working days.

 If you are still not happy once you receive the decision on your First Tier Review, you can request a Second Tier Review.

-You should ask the SPSO for an independent review within one month of receiving our decision.
-In some circumstances you may be able to ask for a review after this.
-You should contact the SPSO for advice.
+You should ask the SPSO for an independent review within one month of receiving a First Tier decision from the Scottish Welfare Fund Team.
+In some circumstances you may be able to ask for a review after a month, contact the SPSO for more advice.